typhoon-hil/LibreOfficeToPDF/readme.rst

 Installation
 ------------
+For the moment it only works with a python installation:

 - Clone the repository, go to project folder (where ``setup.py`` is) and install with ``pip install .``
 - Create a environment variable called ``LIBREOFFICE_PROGRAM`` with the path to LibreOffice folder where ``soffice`` and ``python`` executables are present.

+A binary executable file independent of python is being worked on, stay tuned.

 Usage
 -----